 An Affidavit of Intent must be filed within 30 days of the beginning of home instruction.
 If you wish to mail the affidavit to our office, it must be notarized.

-You, the parent or guardian of the child receiving home instruction in our county, are required to provide one of the following to this office:
+The parent or guardian of the child receiving home instruction in Arizona, is required to provide one of the following to this office:

-- Other reliable proof of the pupil’s identity and age, including baptismal certificate, an application for a Social Security number, or original school registration records and an affidavit explaining the inability to provide a copy of the birth certificate.
+- Other reliable proof of the pupil’s identity and age, including baptismal certificate, an application for a Social Security number, United States Passport, United States Military ID, or original school registration records and an affidavit explaining the inability to provide a copy of the birth certificate.

 - A letter from the authorized representative of an agency having custody of the pupil certifying that the pupil has been placed in the custody of the agency as prescribed by law.

-Our office must be notified within 30 days of the termination of home instruction:
+Please notify our office within 30 days of the termination of home instruction: